riikkawho/Bitcoin_bash/README.md

 ### Scrooge's Bitcoin Bash

-<p>Bitcoin Bash is an React-app browsing through [Coin Gecko's API](https://www.coingecko.com/en/api/documentation) and showing some statistics from Bitcoins market history, for example the most profitable days to buy and sell in the given range.
+<p>Bitcoin Bash is an React-app browsing through Coin Gecko's API (https://www.coingecko.com/en/api/documentation) and showing some statistics from Bitcoins market history, for example the most profitable days to buy and sell in the given range.
 If one only had a time machine...</p>

-<p>The app is based on the guidelines given in the pre-assignment for [Vincit's Rising Star -program](https://vincit.fi/risingstar/), so by request, no additional libraries are used.
+<p>The app is based on the guidelines given in the pre-assignment for Vincit's Rising Star -program (https://vincit.fi/risingstar/), so by request, no additional libraries are used.
 It is composed with React.js and styled with some CSS. </p>

 #### Instructions of use